-As a result of its location in the Sonoran Desert, Phoenix has a hot desert climate and is pretty much sunny all year round.
+As a result of its location in the Sonoran Desert, Phoenix has a hot dry climate and is pretty much sunny all year round.
 In fact, Phoenix receives the most sunshine of any major city in the world.
-Despite being dubbed the ‘Valley of the Sun’, Phoenix does actually have four seasons although the transition between them is rather subtle.
+Despite being dubbed the ‘Valley of the Sun’, Phoenix does actually have four seasons, even though the transition between them is rather subtle.
 Most importantly though, new arrivals moving to Phoenix will need to prepare for a climate that consists of extremely hot and humid summers and mild winters.

-Phoenix is based within Maricopa County which is reported to have one of the highest ozone pollution levels in the USA.
+Phoenix is in Maricopa County which is reported to have one of the highest ozone pollution levels in the US.
 As ozone is formed in sunny climates, Phoenix is particularly susceptible to this problem.
 As the city continues to grow and car usage becomes more prevalent, vehicle emissions further contribute to increased pollution levels.
 Newcomers are warned that people with respiratory conditions may struggle with the poor air quality in the city.

 Although the surrounding mountain tops may receive a dusting of snow, winters in Phoenix are really pleasant with temperatures averaging 54°F (12°C).
-While it might be time to get those sweaters out, there is rarely a need for a real winter jacket in Phoenix.
 Newcomers will come to relish the winter months, as not only do they bring cooler weather, but also clearer air and bright blue skies.

-►For a list of annual events spanning all the seasons check out our What's On in Phoenix page
+►For a list of annual events, check out our Lifestyle in Phoenix page

 Are you an expat living in Phoenix?

 Expat Arrivals is looking for locals to contribute to this guide, and answer forum questions from others planning their move to Phoenix.
 Please contact us if you'd like to contribute.